Stocks edge lower, major indexes still head for weekly gains

-Stocks edged lower in midday trading on Wall Street Friday as losses for several large technology and communications companies weighed on the broader market.
+Stocks edged lower in afternoon trading on Wall Street Friday as losses for several large technology and communications companies weighed on the broader market.

 Every major index is on track for a third weekly gain in a row, despite choppiness in the broader market.
 Investors have been focusing on the latest round of corporate earnings over the last two weeks and the mostly solid results have helped stocks generally grind higher.

-Stocks were roughly split between gainers and losers within the benchmark S&P 500 index, but the outsized weight of some large companies held it down.
-Chipmaker Intel slumped 11.1% after reporting disappointing revenue.
+More stocks were rising than falling within the benchmark S&P 500 index, but the outsized weight of some large companies held it down.
+Chipmaker Intel slumped 11.9% after reporting disappointing revenue.

-Snapchat's parent, Snap, plunged 25.3% after reporting weak revenue and disclosing that its ad sales are being hurt by a privacy crackdown that rolled out on Apple's iPhones earlier this year.
+Snapchat's parent company, Snap, plunged 24.8% after reporting weak revenue and disclosing that its ad sales are being hurt by a privacy crackdown that rolled out on Apple's iPhones earlier this year.
 The news weighed down several other social media companies.
-Facebook fell 5.9% and Twitter fell 4.7%.
-Google's parent, Alphabet, fell 3.7%.
+Facebook fell 5.5% and Twitter fell 3.9%.
+Google's parent, Alphabet, fell 3.3%.

 The company planning to make President Donald Trump's new media venture a publicly traded company soared for a second straight day.
-Digital World Acquisition nearly tripled in the first minute of trading, soaring 189.9% to $131.90 before getting temporarily halted and then trimmed to a 87.5% gain.
+Digital World Acquisition nearly tripled in the first minute of trading, jumping 189.9% to $131.90 before getting temporarily halted and then trimmed to a 128.8% gain.

 It more than quadrupled the day before, surging to $45.50 from $9.96, after it said it would merge with Trump Media & Technology Group, which aims to challenge Facebook, Twitter and even Disney’s streaming video service.
 Experts are split on the company’s prospects, but some investors are betting on it to be popular.